abejaranog/lambda_generic_alert_manager/README.md

 Alert Manager Lambda
 ==============================================================================

-This lambda can detect all DLQ and Lambda in AWS Account that it is deployed and create a Cloudformation template based in jinja to alert it to different Response Plans.
+This lambda can detect all resources availables in AWS Account that it is deployed and create a Cloudformation template based in jinja to alert it to different Response Plans.

 ## Prerequisites (on your computer or build server):